California State Summer School for Mathematics and Science

+COSMOS focuses on topics different from the standard high-school curriculum, and does not offer academic credit.

 History

 COSMOS was established by the California State Legislature in the summer of 2000 to stimulate the interests of and provide opportunities for talented California high school students.
 The California State Summer School for Mathematics & Science is modeled after the California State Summer School for the Arts.
-In the first summer, 292 students enrolled in the program.
-Each COSMOS campus only holds 150 students, so selection is competitive.
-It is a great experience in exploring the sciences and a good activity for college applications, especially the University of California application.
-This program is designed for extremely gifted students who make amazing discoveries in STEM (Science, Technology, Engineering, Mathematics) areas.